top of page

 daughter

-Book I is planned for release in Summer 2026.
+Book I is planned for release in 2026.

 Ari Rowan is fourteen years old and already fluent in silence.
 She has learned how to read rooms, manage other people’s expectations, and keep her anger folded inward where it won’t cause trouble.
 The world rewards this.
 The system depends on it.
 But something in Ari begins to resist—quietly at first, then with pressure she can no longer ignore.